pizzato/genaicam/app/README.md

 ### Model Download

 The FastVLM weights are no longer bundled with the project.
-The first time the app runs it will download the default model automatically and cache it in the application support directory.
-No manual download step is required.
+On first launch the app shows a screen explaining that Apple’s FastVLM model (slightly above 1 GB) must be fetched once over the internet.
+After tapping **Download Model**, a progress bar tracks the download and the archive is cached in the application support directory so subsequent runs work fully offline.

 ### Custom Model